Can Being Sad Be Healthy?

 Talk to a professional

-You may benefit from therapy if sadness and stress are prolonged or inhibiting your daily function.
-However, reaching out to an in-person therapist when coping with challenging emotions might not be an option for everyone.
-In these cases, online counseling platforms like BetterHelp can connect you to a mental health professional you can see from home at an often affordable cost.
+You may benefit from therapy if sadness and stress are prolonged or are inhibiting your daily function.
+Even if your symptoms are only seasonal, as in seasonal affective disorder (SAD), you may benefit from therapy.
+However, it may be difficult to reach out to an in-person therapist when you’re coping with challenging emotions.
+In these cases, online counseling platforms like BetterHelp can connect you with a mental health professional you can see from home at an often affordable cost.

 While allowing yourself to feel your emotions may be valuable, it can be understandable to ask for help if your emotions get in the way of living.
 If your sadness is so severe that you struggle to leave your bed or home, confiding in an online therapist through phone calls, video chats, or in-app messaging can be an effective route to treatment.
 An online therapist can offer support and resources for coping when you’re feeling sad or experiencing other mental health challenges.